 5.9 Notification of Unanticipated Problems and Complaints and Associated Suspension/Termination of IRB Approval.
 With respect to Research under Ceded Review, a Reviewing IRB/Reviewing IRB Institution will promptly notify the Overall PI, Site Investigator(s), and the Relying Institution(s) of applicable review decisions, findings, and actions (including any suspension or termination of IRB approval of Research and required corrective actions) with respect to (i) any unanticipated problems involving risks to human subjects or others or significant Research participant complaints (e.g., those that could affect the conduct of the Research) involving Research participants enrolled by the Relying Institution; and (ii) such events involving Research participants enrolled by any other Relying Institution if such events relate to or may affect the conduct of the Research by or the safety, rights or welfare of Research participants enrolled in the Research by the notified Relying Institution(s).
 Such notifications may be made through the Reviewing IRB/Reviewing IRB Institution’s designee, if agreed by the relevant Relying Institution(s) in connection with the instance of Research.

 5.10 Notification of Serious and/or Continuing Noncompliance and Associated Suspension/Termination of IRB Approval.
 With respect to Research under Ceded Review, a Reviewing IRB/Reviewing IRB Institution will promptly notify the Overall PI, Site Investigator(s), and the Relying Institution(s) of applicable review decisions, findings and actions (including any suspension or termination of IRB approval of Research and required corrective actions) with respect to (i) serious and/or continuing noncompliance or apparent serious and/or continuing noncompliance with the Federal Policy, other applicable federal human subjects protection regulations or policies, and/or the FDA Clinical Investigation Regulations, as applicable, or with the requirements or determinations of the Reviewing IRB, by the Relying Institution or its Personnel; and (ii) such serious and/or continuing noncompliance or apparent serious and/or continuing noncompliance at any other Relying Institution if such noncompliance relates to or may affect the conduct of the Research or the safety, rights, or welfare of Research participants at the notified Relying Institution(s).
-Such notifications may be made through the Reviewing IRB/Reviewing IRB Institution’s designee, if agreed by the relevant Relying Institution(s) in connection with the instance of Research.
+With respect to Research that is the subject of an Exemption Determination, such notifications will be limited to decisions, findings and actions regarding serious and/or continuing noncompliance or apparent serious and/or continuing noncompliance with the Federal Policy or with the terms of the Exemption Determination that disqualifies the Research from the relevant exemption.
+All such notifications may be made through the Reviewing IRB/Reviewing IRB Institution’s designee, if agreed by the relevant Relying Institution(s) in connection with the instance of Research.

 5.11 Notification and Referral of Other Issues.
 If a Reviewing IRB/Reviewing IRB Institution determines that the facts of a matter under Sections 5.8, 5.9, or 5.10 raise issues apart from or in addition to human subjects protection issues (such as a potential allegation of research misconduct), the Reviewing IRB/Reviewing IRB Institution shall notify and refer those issues to the relevant Relying Institution(s) for review.